Monday, December 31, 2018

 They prey on small, isolated villages or farms.
 The items that interest them are often not particularly valuable at all--at least not in the strict monetary sense.
 Sentimental value seems the be the primary quality evident in the things they steal.

 Moon goons try to put the humans they rob to sleep with the silvery metallic rods they carry.
-The slumber the rods produce is plagued by weird nightmares.
+The slumber the rods produce sleep that is plagued by weird nightmares.
 Humans that prove resistant to their rods or harm one of the moon goons raiders, may find themselves on sharp end of their scalpel-like knives.

 Old School Stats: